olee2002/DeployADockerContainerToK8s/README.md

 ```
 build file is ready (app.jar)

-Add docker file to the root directory (example below)
+Create docker file to the root directory (example below)
 ```
 FROM openjdk:8-jdk // this will pull image from docker hub (takes some time to download) COPY build/libs/demo-0.0.1-app.jar /app.jar //(copy local app.jar file to docker container) EXPOSE 8080
 ENTRYPOINT [ "java", "-jar", "/app.jar"] //tell docker which file to exec.
 ```

 ## Connect Local Docker to Cloud

 "docker build" will grab the local docker file & "-t" will tag and create an image in the cloud repository with the name provided.

 Adding tag after the image will differenciate each deployment!
 GCloud doesn't recognize the update unless the tag is changed.